THE CREATIVE THERAPY GROUP

 When & Where:

-This group meets every Monday at 12.30 midday inside St Johns Church Wellbeing Cafe.
+This group meets every Monday afternoon at 12.30 and we also have another group starting on Tuesday evenings at 7pm in Glastonbury.
 Art materials are provided but please bring along your own A5 sketchbook to work in.

 Cost: